Sayantan-dev1003/RecursionVisualizer/README.md

 1.  **Factorial (n!)**: Calculates the product of all positive integers less than or equal to `n`.
 2.  **Fibonacci Sequence**: Calculates the `n`-th number in the Fibonacci sequence.
 3.  **Tower of Hanoi**: Solves the classic puzzle of moving disks between three pegs.
+4.  **Permutations**: Showing how elements are added and removed from the current permutation as the search space is explored

 ## Technologies Used